Property vs Investment Portfolios - Which is Better?

 The data on returns ignore all of the costs associated with each type of investment.
 These costs can be varied and complicated.

 The important thing to consider is the fact that the costs of investing will reduce the returns you make.
 So think carefully about this issue.

 Research tends to show that landlords underestimate the costs of renting a property.
 Here are some of the costs you need to consider, and factor in to your calculations.
-A recent survey by Platinum Partners, estimated that buy to let landlords were overestimating returns by as much as 50%.

 - Solicitor’s fees

 - Stamp duty – see our article on the 3% buy to let stamp duty tax increase